 The news comes as a leaked report by Labour says there is "no doubt" the Unite union tried to "manipulate" the selection of its candidate in Falkirk.

 At the moment, affiliated unions control a third of the votes in Labour leadership elections as part of an electoral college system, last used in 2010 when Mr Miliband was elected.

-If the NEC-backed plans are passed at the special conference, leaders will in future be chosen by a one member, one vote system.'First hurdle'
+If the NEC-backed plans are passed at the special conference, leaders will in future be chosen by a one member, one vote system.